Improved torsion point attacks on SIDH variants: Backdoor instances

 For this example, if we take $p = 105 AB - 1$, we obtain a prime which is $3$ modulo $4$.
 Note that here $B \approx 2^{244}$ and $A \approx 2^{238}$.
 Many other primes can easily be obtained (replacing $105$ with $214$, $222$, etc).

-\begin{remark} When choosing parameter sets to run B-SIDH~\cite{DBLP:journals/iacr/Costello19}, if the user is very unlucky, they could hit upon an instance of a weak prime.
-With this in mind, it would be prudent to check that a given combination of $A$, $B$, and $p$ doesn't fall into this category before implementing such a B-SIDH instance. \end{remark}
+\begin{remark} When choosing parameter sets to run B-SIDH~\cite{DBLP:conf/asiacrypt/Costello20}, if the user is very unlucky, they could hit an instance of such a weak prime.
+With this in mind, it would be prudent to check that a given combination of $A$, $B$, and $p$ does not fall into this category before implementing such a B-SIDH instance. \end{remark}